Øresund Bridge

-The bridge connects the road and rail networks of the Scandinavian Peninsula with those of Central and Western Europe.
-A data cable also makes the bridge the backbone of Internet data transmission between central Europe and Sweden.
-The international European route E20 crosses via road, the Øresund Line via railway.
-The construction of the Great Belt Fixed Link (1988–1998), connecting Zealand to Funen and thence to the Jutland Peninsula, and the Øresund Bridge have connected Central and Western Europe to Sweden by road and rail.
+Construction began in 1995 and it opened to traffic on 1 July 2000.
+The bridge, as part of the Øresund Link, directly connects the road and rail networks of the Scandinavian Peninsula with Mainland Europe, via the Great Belt Fixed Link (constructed 1988–1998) connecting Zealand to Funen and thence to the Jutland Peninsula.
+Both projects helped to lessen the isolation of Sweden and the rest of Scandinavia from the rest of the continent.
+A data cable also makes the Øresund Link the backbone of Internet data transmission between central Europe and Sweden.

-The bridge was designed by Jørgen Nissen and Klaus Falbe Hansen from Ove Arup and Partners, and Niels Gimsing and Georg Rotne.
+The bridge was designed by Jørgen Nissen and Klaus Falbe Hansen from Ove Arup & Partners, and Niels Gimsing and Georg Rotne.
 The justification for the additional expenditure and complexity related to digging a tunnel for part of the way, rather than raising that section of the bridge, was to avoid interfering with air traffic from the nearby Copenhagen Airport, to provide a clear channel for ships in good weather or bad, and to prevent ice floes from blocking the strait.
-Construction began in 1995, with the bridge opening to traffic on 1 July 2000.
 The bridge received the 2002 IABSE Outstanding Structure Award.